 - Ask and answer questions about what a speaker says, clarifying comprehension, gathering additional information, or deepening understanding (CCSS.ELA-Literacy.SL.2.3).

-Fourth– Parents and teacher collaborations were successful.
-Acting as a parent I learned to respect both teacher’s methodologies and management of the classrooms.
-Flatdaddy and I suggested the pen pal program but offered to volunteer in a role that they structured, following the rules that teachers stipulated.
-We expressed the utmost respect for our teachers before initiating this exchange despite success or failure and shouldered the responsibilities for acquiring school permissions, setting up equipment and downloading Skype to computers.
-These are time consuming tasks that deter a busy teacher.
+Parents and teacher collaborations were successful.
+Acting as a parent, I learned to respect both teacher’s methodologies and the management of the classrooms.
+Flatdaddy and I suggested the pen pal program but offered to volunteer in a role they structured, following the rules that teachers stipulated.
+Despite success or failure, we expressed the utmost respect for our teachers before initiating this exchange.
+We shouldered the responsibilities of acquiring school permissions, setting up equipment, and downloading Skype to computers.
+These are time-consuming tasks that deter a busy teacher.

-Fifth– I wish I could include pictures of our Skype interaction.
-Students from both classrooms were fully attentive, straining to see their pen pal for the first time, waving hands to show similar responses and jumping up to ask questions.
-The session was short (25 minutes) ending with Simon Says and a promise to video chat in smaller groups.
-Knowing that they could write about an idea that wasn’t shared in conversation was empowering.
+I wish I could include pictures of our Skype interaction.
+Students from both classrooms were fully attentive, straining to see their pen pal for the first time, waving hands to show similar responses, and jumping up to ask questions.
+The session was short (25 minutes), ending with Simon Says and a promise to video chat in smaller groups.
+Knowing they could write about an idea not shared in conversation was empowering.
 With the desire to want to communicate well, students appreciate writing prompts.
-Each teacher emailed images of their perspective playgrounds with the prompt being a student’s description of their enjoyment on their playground equipment.
+Each teacher emailed images of their perspective playgrounds, with the prompt being a student’s description of their enjoyment of their playground equipment.
 This activity was met with much enthusiasm from everyone involved.
-Basically writing prompts could address:
+Basically, writing prompts could address:

-Letter writing is life changing.
+Letter writing is life-changing.
 My daughter’s best friend frowned at writing until our move to New Mexico prompted her mother to organize a visit.
-She came and experienced the smell of roasting chiles, canyon hikes and backyard cacti for the first time.
+She came and experienced the smell of roasting chiles, canyon hikes, and backyard cacti for the first time.
 She visited the elementary school and made new friends.
-We stay in touch by phone calls and video chats but it is she who has taken to sending cards, short stories, and drawings reminiscent of her time in the southwest.
-She yearns to return and I have no doubt that she will.
+We stay in touch by phone calls and video chats, but she has sent cards, short stories, and drawings reminiscent of her time in the Southwest.
+She yearns to return, and I do not doubt that she will.